Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 When running the Notebook the first time, just move on to cell 7 to mount the Source and Sink file system

-The first time to run cell 16 comment out the 2 lines it references by putting # at beginning of each line.
+The first time to run cell 16 leave the # comments on the 2 lines referenced below

 ```
  #.foreachBatch(upsertToDelta) # Comment this out first time you run